-If I were to get the Amex Green Card and complement it with one other Amex card, I’d recommend The Blue Business® Plus Credit Card from American Express, which offers 2x points on the first $50,000 spent every calendar year.
+If I were to get the Amex Green Card and complement it with one other Amex card, I’d recommend The Blue Business® Plus Credit Card from American Express, which offers 2x points on the first $50,000 spent every calendar year (1x after $50,000).

 It’s a pretty unbeatable combination to earn 2x points on everyday business spending and 3x points on personal dining and travel spending.

-The Amex Green Card is a lucrative new product.
+The Amex Green Card is one of my favorite mid-range American Express cards.
 The $150 annual fee card offers 3x points on dining, travel, and transit, and offers up to $200 in annual credits ($100 with CLEAR and $100 with LoungeBuddy).

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: American Express® Gold Card (Rates & Fees), and American Express® Green Card (Rates & Fees).